Alfresco/docs-alfresco/intelligence-services/latest/admin/index.md

 ### Amazon Textract

 Amazon Textract makes it easy to add text detection and analysis of your content to your applications.

 This service can detect text in a variety of documents (such as financial reports, medical records, and tax forms).
 For documents with structured data, the following can be detected:

+* Forms with their fields and values
+* Tables with their cells

+#### Prerequisites (Textract)

+The general prerequisites to use Amazon Textract are documented in [Getting Started with Amazon Textract](https://docs.aws.amazon.com/textract/latest/dg/getting-started.html){:target="_blank"}.

+#### Supported regions (Textract)

+See the list of supported AWS regions where Amazon Textract is [available](https://docs.aws.amazon.com/general/latest/gr/rande.html){:target="_blank"}.

+#### Limits (Textract)

+There are a number of limits that relate to Amazon Textract:

+* Amazon Textract synchronous operations (`DetectDocumentText` and `AnalyzeDocument`) support the PNG and JPEG image formats.
+The maximum document image (JPG/PNG) size is 5 MB.
+* Asynchronous operations (`StartDocumentTextDetection`, `StartDocumentAnalysis`) also support the PDF file format.
+The maximum PDF file size is 500 MB, and a maximum of 3000 pages.
+  * To process PDF documents, we use asynchronous operations that go via an S3 bucket setup for Intelligence Services and Textract.
+  * The maximum number of concurrent jobs for all asynchronous operations is 1.

+See the AWS site for more details on service limits: [Limits in Amazon Textract](https://docs.aws.amazon.com/textract/latest/dg/limits.html){:target="_blank"}.

+#### Configuration (Textract)

+You'll need to create an AWS Identity and Access Management (IAM) role with the correct permissions to control access to AWS services and resources.

+There's a setting for the level of confidence that Amazon Textract has in the accuracy of the extracted content.
+This is defined as the minimum confidence level and has a default value of 80%.

+### Amazon Transcribe

+Amazon Transcribe makes it easy for you to generate speech to text from your video and audioo files.

+This service can detect text in a variety of documents (such as financial reports, medical records, and tax forms).
+For documents with structured data, the following can be detected: